-Apart from being generous with copies of your book, you should also have accounts with LJ and Blogger.
+Apart from being generous with copies of your book, you should also consider a blog.
 If you comment on other blogs you'll be leaving a link back to your profile (although commenting for the sake of it is frowned upon.
 You're commenting because you feel strongly enough to voice an opinion, not just saying something so you can push your link in everyone else's face.)

 You should designate one of your blogs as your main point of contact and focus all your posts on that one, else search engines like Technorati won't rate any of your blogs.
 You can always link to your main blog from the others.
 You can also use each blog for different things - one for the books, one for personal stuff.
 That way people interested in your books won't have to wade through posts about your cat(s).